junosuarez/minq/README.md

 ### minq(db) => Query
 where db is a mongodb db connection object

+### minq.like(string) => RegExp
+builds a RegExp for use with a where clause, `minq.like` helps by escaping characters for you.
+It creates a case-insensitive regex.

 ### Query.collection(collectionName) => Query
 returns a new Query object configured with the collection name.